TianyiCMU/cmustudent-repository/README.md

 # README
-This is my portfolio of CMU course ---- 94870 Telling Stories with Data
+This is my portfolio for CMU course ---- 94870 Telling Stories with Data

 # About me